 It is easy to get to Montezuma and Santa Teresa from Jacó.
-With the limited yet convenient ways on how to get from Jacó to Montezuma and Santa Teresa, you have the decision-making cut out for you.
+With the limited yet convenient ways to get from Jacó to Montezuma and Santa Teresa, you have the decision-making cut out.

 Montezuma and Santa Teresa are popular tourist destinations for those who are coming from Jacó.